Consumer Credit Counseling Services

 These CCCS offices were a kind of franchise.
 Independently operated, their common membership in the NFCC gave them access to counselor certification, educational materials, public relations support, a point of centralized negotiation with the creditors, and more.

 Credit counseling became so central to the NFCC that they changed their name from the National Foundation for Consumer Credit to the National Foundation for Credit Counseling.

-In 1993, the Association of Independent Consumer Credit Counseling Agencies (AICCCA) was founded.
-AICCCA offered an alternative to the NFCC, and brought a focus on new technologies that allowed counseling by phone and eventually the internet, allowing credit counseling agencies to reach a wider geographical area.
+In 1993, the Financial Counseling Association of America (FCAA) was founded.
+FCAA offered an alternative to the NFCC, and brought a focus on new technologies that allowed counseling by phone and eventually the internet, allowing credit counseling agencies to reach a wider geographical area.

 Credit Counseling Sessions

 Consumers who call a CCCS are given access to a confidential, non-judgmental consultation with a certified counselor.
 This counseling session takes 45 to 90 minutes, and involves a comprehensive review of one’s debt and personal finances.
 The counselor offers expert advice along with a workable budget based on the client’s unique financial situation.
 By tailoring our advice to the client’s circumstances, we can offer a realistic plan for paying down debt, increasing savings, and improving the client’s financial situation.